 5 Sump Pump Tips Keep Your Basement Flood-Free

-Here in Chicago, in old houses and in new, we’re no strangers to flooded basements thanks to our high water table.
+In old houses and in new, we’re no strangers to flooded basements thanks to our high water table.
 Even if you’ve done the right thing and installed a sump pump, that’s not always enough.
-In fact, ROTO-ROOTER’s Chicago plumbers replace more sump pumps than our plumbers in any other region of the country.
 To make sure your sump pump is doing its job and keeping your basement dry, here are five simple tips you can follow for extra peace of mind:

 - Test your sump pump regularly.
 How?
 Pour a bucket of water into the sump pit.
 The pump should turn on, remove the water from the pit and shut itself off in a matter of seconds.
 Ensure that the float and the check valve move freely.